telerik/document-processing-docs/libraries/radpdfprocessing/features/embedded-file-streams/embedded-file-streams.md

 {{endregion}}

->note Only a single XML invoice attachment is allowed in ZUGFeRD.
+>note Only a single XML invoice attachment is allowed according to ZUGFeRD standard.

->caution Please avoid using [Standard Fonts]({%slug radpdfprocessing-concepts-fonts%}) because they are not being embedded in the document.
+>caution To comply with the PDF/A-3B standard all the fonts in the documents should be embedded, so please avoid using [Standard Fonts]({%slug radpdfprocessing-concepts-fonts%}) because they are not being embedded in the document.

 #### **[C#] Remove ZUGFeRD invoice**